SAVING THE FISHER

 Despite its name, the fisher doesn't eat fish or live by the ocean.
 This shy, plush-furred member of the weasel family inhabits mature forests and munches on everything from birds to small mammals to fruit.
 In fact, the fisher is the only animal tough and clever enough to prey regularly on porcupines — no easy feat.
 But due to historical trapping, logging and development in the West Coast's mature and old-growth forests, the Pacific fisher (the fisher's West Coast population) is now in danger of extinction.
 And although this secretive predator once ranged through five states, habitat loss and trapping has limited the fisher's Northern Rockies population to the border of northern Idaho and Montana.

 In 2011 the Center reached a settlement with the Service to move forward on protection decisions for the Pacific fisher and 756 other government-neglected plants and animals.
 Under our agreement, the fisher's U.S. listing proposal was due in 2014.
 When the Service failed to meet that deadline, we filed a notice of intent to sue.
 Sadly, after another petition and lawsuit, in 2016 the Service denied protections to West Coat fishers in a bow to the timber industry.
 To make matters worse, the U.S. Forest Service issued a decision approving more than 1,000 acres of post-fire logging in a roadless area in the Sierra National Forest occupied by fishers.
-So in June 2016 the Center along with three other conservation groups filed a notice of intent to sue over the denial of protections for fishers.
+So in June 2016 the Center and allies filed a notice of intent to sue over the denial of protections for fishers.

 Meanwhile, a few states away, the Northern Rockies fisher has been struggling without protection despite facing the same threats as its West Coast cousin, and despite the Center petitioning back in 2009 — and again, with allies, in 2013.
-Finally, after the Center sued to speed protection in March 2016, later that year we won a settlement with the Fish and Wildlife Service requiring the agency to deetermine whether the Northern Rockies fisher warrants protection by 2017.
+Finally, after the Center sued to speed protection in March 2016, later that year we won a settlement with the Fish and Wildlife Service, and the next January, the agengy announced its consideration of federal protection for Northern Rockies fishers.